Glutamic acid: History

 Although they occur naturally in many foods, the flavor contributions made by glutamic acid and other amino acids were only scientifically identified early in the 20th century.
 The substance was discovered and identified in the year 1866 by the German chemist Karl Heinrich Ritthausen, who treated wheat gluten (for which it was named) with sulfuric acid.
 In 1908, Japanese researcher Kikunae Ikeda of the Tokyo Imperial University identified brown crystals left behind after the evaporation of a large amount of kombu broth as glutamic acid.
-These crystals, when tasted, reproduced the ineffable but undeniable flavor he detected in many foods, most especially in seaweed.
+These crystals, when tasted, reproduced the novel flavor he detected in many foods, most especially in seaweed.
 Professor Ikeda termed this flavor umami.
 He then patented a method of mass-producing a crystalline salt of glutamic acid, monosodium glutamate.